petrpulc/python-majka/README.md

      },
     ...
     ]

+### Note on tag translation
+Currently, the tag translation to a Python dictionary works only for databases following the Czech and Slovak tag reference.
+Other languages may return untranslated tags in field `other`.

 ## Usage with negations
 `.tags = False` causes a transformation of the negation into the lemma itself.
 By default, "-" sign is prepended, but value can be changed by setting the `.negative` value.